mathmotta/word-navigator/README.md

 * Methods, Classes and services has a single purpose to encapsulate functionality;
 * Classes are extensible and modifyable where it makes sense;
-* Compatible subclasses were used, no class was forced to implement ;interface methods they don't have use for;
+* Compatible subclasses were used, no class was forced to implement interface methods they don't have use for;
 * Classes in the whole application depend on abstraction, making heavy use of dependency injection;

 ## Interface dependencies, not implementation